Skip to main content

 npm start

-The app runs by default on port 3000.
-You can validate that the app is up and running by visiting http://localhost:3000.
-The application logs request headers and body in the terminal and responds with a message in the browser.
+The app runs on port 3000 by default.
+You can confirm it’s running by visiting http://localhost:3000.
+The app logs request headers and body in the terminal and shows a message in the browser.

 Once your app is running locally, you’re ready to put it online securely using ngrok.